-Helping Rural Smallholders in Kenya Become More Self-sufficient and Knowledgeable
+Helping Rural Smallholders in Kenya Become More Self-Sufficient

-Grow Ileho is a Kenyan agricultural initiative whose roots are in the principles of economic self-determination; the smallholder makes as many decisions as possible for their project.
+Grow Ileho is a Kenyan agricultural initiative whose roots are in the principles of economic self-determination.

 Grow Ileho is a demonstration project that evolved out of my master’s thesis on participatory development.
-I wrote, and believe, that no matter the difficulties – and there are challenges, to be sure – a successful development initiative in rural regions must be locally run and managed, with as little interference as possible from a sponsor.
-On a trip to Kenya in 2010, we surveyed over 400 people to ask their opinions on development issues.
+I wrote, and believe, that no matter the difficulties – and there are challenges, to be sure – a successful development initiative in a rural region must be locally run and managed, with as little interference as possible from a sponsor.
+On the trip to Kenya for this research, we surveyed over 400 people to ask their opinions on development issues.
 What works, what doesn’t, and what does the community need most?
-Even this seemingly simple exercise was fraught with difficulties; the level of corruption is so endemic that it is culturally embedded.
-To a westerner this is a paramount challenge.
-Nevertheless, the first project was planned and implemented with seed money from the Mission Committee at Northbrook Presbyterian Church in Beverly Hills, MI.
+Even this seemingly simple exercise was fraught with difficulties; the level of corruption is so endemic that it is culturally and personally embedded.
+To a Westerner this is a paramount challenge.
+Nevertheless, the first demonstration project was planned and implemented with seed money from the Mission Committee at Northbrook Presbyterian Church in Beverly Hills, MI.

 As of this writing (January 2018), project principal Oscar Siema Mmbali has settled in as the first pastoral minister for the Friends United Meeting in Belize.
 We are discussing community building in Belize, using the lessons from Kenya to build on.

 Please feel free to write me and ask any questions you might have.
-I’ll be happy to answer them.
-Core components of these projects are access to educational resources, clean water, and expert supervision to monitor the projects.
+I’ll be happy to answer.
+The original research is here (the pdf will download).